k4yt3x/video2x/README.md

 ## Introduction

-Video2X is a video upscaling software based on Waifu2X, Anime4K and SRMD.
+Video2X is a video upscaling software based on Waifu2X, Anime4K and SRMD written in Python 3.
 It upscales videos and restores details from low-resolution videos.
 Below is a side-by-side preview.

 ![Spirited Away Demo](https://user-images.githubusercontent.com/21986859/49412428-65083280-f73a-11e8-8237-bb34158a545e.png)